History and Traditions

 Scholars throughout the University are making significant contributions to their disciplines.
 In recent years, Adelphi faculty members have been recognized as Fulbright and Hartford Scholars, and have received funding from the National Endowment for the Humanities, the National Institutes of Health and the National Science Foundation.
 The School of Social Work is accredited for the maximum time that the accrediting agency grants.
 In fact, our School of Social Work was reaccredited with no recommendations for improvement by the Council on Social Work Education’s site evaluation committee, and the School’s self-study document so impressed the council that it is now used as a model in reaccreditation training sessions for other programs.

-Currently, more than 8,100 students are thriving in our classrooms, in our programs, on our sports fields at the main Garden City campus and at centers in Manhattan, Hauppauge, and Poughkeepsie.
+Currently, more than 8,100 students are thriving in our classrooms, in our programs, on our sports fields at the main Garden City campus and at centers in the NYC area, Hauppauge, and Poughkeepsie.
 Our students have gone on to achieve awards and national recognition for their scholarship, service and leadership.